Online Classes/Distance Education

 - What are designated Pennsylvania Open-Admission institutions?

-The Open-Admission schools that meet the USDE definition and were approved by the PHEAA Board of Directors for State Grant filing deadline purposes are:
+The Open-Admission schools that meet the U.S. Department of Education (ED) definition and were approved by the PHEAA Board of Directors for State Grant filing deadline purposes are:

 - Cheyney University of Pennsylvania